-IHO S-121 Encoding and Implementation Specification for Maritime Limits and Boundaries

 Introduction

 Encoding is the translation of information from a structure, such as an internal database, into a format that can be communicated.
 The converse is decoding in which the transmitted information is converted into a form that can be used in the end application.
 Encoding establishes the interface at which data can be used.